michelezamuner/sloth-tools/sabia/README.md

 ### Modules

-Module definition:
+Module declaration:

 ```
+::mod::name
+  # external definition
-.mod.name =
+  a = ::ext::mod::def
-  a: A = .ext.mod.def

-  # identifiers starting with "." are exported
+  # identifiers starting with "::" are public
-  .A = @A | @B
+  ::T = A | B

-  # identifiers not starting with "." are not exported
+  # identifiers not starting with "::" are private
-  a: A = a -> b
+  f = a: A -> b
 ```